What is Council Tax Reduction?

 Pension Credit age people

-For applicants of pension credit age, the Government have prescribed the rules we must use to calculate Council Tax Support.
-Please note the name of the scheme is changing from Council Tax Support to Council Tax Reduction from April 2019.
+For applicants of pension credit age, the Government has set the rules we must use to calculate Council Tax Reduction.

 Working age people

 For applicants of working age, the current local scheme adopted by this Council is an income banded scheme.
 The basics of the scheme for working age people are:

 - The reduction is based on the net income of the applicant, and their partner if they have one